1kevgriff/kevgriffin.v4/blog/2022-12-07 Building Windows Services in dotnet 7.md

 In preparation for my latest talk on **Tactics for Building Background Services in .NET**, I've been working on a sample project to demonstrate the concepts.

+> Just want the source code example?
+No problem!
+All source code for this project available in [Github](https://github.com/1kevgriff/WindowsServiceDotNetExample).

 The last time I built a Windows Service was as the CTO of [Winsitter](https://www.bretfisher.com/winsitter/).
 Winsitter was a service that would monitor your Windows Server and notify you in we noticed anything weird happening.
 It was a lot of fun to work on, and I wish it was still around today.

 > The official Winsitter website went away a long time ago, so I linked to my buddy Bret Fisher's article about it.